alemonteiro/brackets-sql-connector/README.md

 * The browser has no function other than listing the stuff for now, in the near future it'll open the function/view/procedure content on the editor.
 * No SSL support yet

+### Contributions And Attributions ###

+* All those fabulous icons are given by freekpik: http://freepik.com
+* MySQL Server Connections are made possible by https://www.npmjs.com/package/mysql
+* MS SQL Server Connections are made possible by https://www.npmjs.com/package/mssql

+## Notes for developers ##

+This repo does not include required node modules!
+For extension developers, please run

+npm install

+in the /node folder.

 ## Release Notes ##

+### V 0.3.1 ###
+* Added default port for MS SQL Server (1433)
+* Bug Fixes
+Browser panel not opening from pop menu
+Indicator Stauts keep saying is connected after Disconnect All

 ### V 0.3.0 ###
 * Added MS SQL Server support